jonnieZG/DFPlayerMini/README.md

 and `DX` must be connected to their counterparts on the Arduino **directly**, even if you drive the module at 5V!
 This is because the module *always* uses 3.3V levels for its signal lines.

 `BUSY` pin (16) on the module is optional, and is used only by the `isBusy()` method.
+For the `playAndWait` method, the driver waits for a `DFPLAYER_CODE_DONE` response, instead of reading the `BUSY` signal.

-If you plan to use the `BUSY` signal from the outside to figure out if a sample is currently being played, keep in mind that there is a non-derterministic delay between sending a play command, and the `BUSY` signal being actually activated.
+> **NOTE:** If you plan to use the `BUSY` signal from the outside to figure out if a sample is currently being played, keep in mind

-For the `playAndWait` method, the driver waits for a `DFPLAYER_CODE_DONE` response, rather than reading the `BUSY` signal.
+> that there is a non-derterministic delay between sending a play command, and the `BUSY` signal being actually activated.

 ### Powering the Module
 According to the module specifications, it requires input voltage between 3.2V and 5.0V.
 However, if you use a breadboard, the